 As one observer noted, “Neither the Pope nor the foreigners can ever govern the country or endanger its liberties, but the slavebreeders and slavetraders do govern it, and threaten to put an end to all government but theirs.
 Here is something tangible to go upon, an issue which… will… surely succeed in the long run.”

 1. Flag of the Know Nothing Party, c.
-1850 — Wikipedia Commons / Public Domain
+1850 — Wikimedia Commons / Public Domain

-2. The Propagation Society, 1855 — Popular Graphic Arts / Wikipedia Commons / Public Domain
+2. The Propagation Society, 1855 — Popular Graphic Arts / Wikimedia Commons / Public Domain

-3. Citizen Know Nothing, 1854 — Sarony & Co. / Wikipedia Commons / Public Domain
+3. Citizen Know Nothing, 1854 — Sarony & Co. / Wikimedia Commons / Public Domain

-4. Know Nothing Ticket, 1855 — Wikipedia Commons / Public Domain
+4. Know Nothing Ticket, 1855 — Wikimedia Commons / Public Domain

-5. The Great Presidential Sweepstakes of 1856 — Popular Graphic Arts / Wikipedia Commons / Public Domain
+5. The Great Presidential Sweepstakes of 1856 — Popular Graphic Arts / Wikimedia Commons / Public Domain

-7. John F. Kennedy, 1963 — Cecil Stoughton / Wikipedia Commons / Public Domain
+7. John F. Kennedy, 1963 — Cecil Stoughton / Wikimedia Commons / Public Domain

-8. Joe Biden, 2021 — Adam Schultz / Wikipedia Commons / Public Domain
+8. Joe Biden, 2021 — Adam Schultz / Wikimedia Commons / Public Domain

-9. Donald Trump, San Diego, 2018 — Wikipedia Commons / Public Domain
+9. Donald Trump, San Diego, 2018 — Wikimedia Commons / Public Domain